 High carbohydrate diets like kibble feed yeast when they’re digested and broken down into sugar molecules.
-That leads to yeast growing larger colonies in the gut … and causes chronic inflammation that can trigger ear infections.
+That leads to yeast growing larger colonies in the gut … and causes chronic inflammation that can trigger ear yeast infections.

 The most aggravating part of a dog ear yeast infection, for both you and your dog, is the itching.
 Here are some things to bring relief.

 - Calendula lotion.
 Calendula can relieve pain and reduce inflammation.
 Its antimicrobial properties help prevent infection.
 Get herbal calendula in tincture form.
 Add 5 to 10 drops of calendula tincture to 1 cup of lukewarm filtered water.
 Use a dropper or sponge it into the ears.